-Each water area contains a seed point identifier, which carries a feature code and the associated attribute.
-Each link for water boundaries carries a feature code
+Each water area contains a seed point identifier that carries a feature code and the associated attribute.
+Each link for water boundaries carries a feature code.

 To maintain positional relationship, features in this layer may be adjusted and fitted to the hierarchy.
-See the note at the beginning of Feature layer descriptions on page 3.15.
+See the note at the beginning of feature layer descriptions earlier in this chapter.